Mizzou-CBMI/COSMOS2/docs/source/3_getting_started.rst

 ____________________

 A workflow can be resumed by re-running the script that originally started it.
 The call to :meth:`Cosmos.start` will delete any failed Tasks.
-Calls to :meth:`Workflow.add_task` will check the database to see if the task already has been successfully completed (using the stage_name and uid).
+Calls to :meth:`Workflow.add_task` will check the database to see if the Task already has been successfully completed (using the stage_name and uid).
 If so, it'll return the database version of that Task, and not re-run it when :meth:`Workflow.run` is called.
+If the Task had failed, :meth:`Workflow.add_task` will return a new Task which *will* be run when :meth:`Workflow.run` is called.